rushikc/firebase-gmail-kickstart/SECURITY.md

 }
 ```

-This multi-layered security approach ensures that your financial data remains private and under your control at all times.
+This multi-layered security approach ensures that your  data remains private and under your control at all times.